kognifai/IoT/IoT Samples/README.md

  Supports both Net40 and Net462

- To run this example with the Kognifai platform a edge gateway must be created.
+ To run this example with the Kognifai platform an edge gateway must be created.
  The name of the edge gateway should be set to M2MqttExampleClient.

- The edge gateway configuration can be created using the Edge Gateway Manager
+ The edge gateway configuration can be created using the Edge Gateway Manager.

  The included gateway configuration files (alarmlist.csv/sensorlist.csv, statechangelist.csv and dataframelist.csv)
  should be copied to the Edge gateway configuration folder.
 The Edge Gateway manager can be used to open the configuration